 This website offers a platform for exchange on environment, conflict, and cooperation (ECC).
-It aims to foster sustainable peace and development by gathering knowledge on environmental conflict and cooperation as well as by creating networks among stakeholders from the development, environment, foreign and security communities worldwide.
+It aims to foster sustainable peace and development by gathering and disseminating knowledge.
+It also seeks to create networks among stakeholders in the global environment, climate, foreign policy and security communities.

 Environmental aspects are increasingly recognised as important elements of sustainable peace: The UN and EU have initiated discussions on the potential impacts of climate change on the security and stability of states, and environmental security has become a central issue in foreign and security strategy planning.
 This is also illustrated by the generous support of the German Federal Foreign Office for this platform.

 This website approaches the ECC topics from two main angles: